 Monday’s plan to become Wild About Here had to be delayed due to some hiccups in the redirecting.
 Meanwhile school runs continued and this was the smiling face of my son when I picked him up.

 My wonderful geek hubby stayed up late Monday to sort out the domain change and on Tuesday morning Wild About Here was live.
-I took a break in the evening to experiment taking pictures of flowers in low light.

 I love taking photos of the horses and animals at the stables where my daughter Luce is learning to ride.
 This is a photo of a rescued baby turkey from a couple of months ago.
 I’m including it in this week’s photo diary because….